 One of the best aspects of Sound of Metal is how it places the audience in the main character’s shoes.
 The film not only does a brilliant job of showing us what it feels like to have your life suddenly flipped on its head.
 But it also allows us to hear the world from Ruben’s perspective so we can truly understand what he is going through.

 Now, I really want to discuss this aspect of the movie.
-So if you’re not interested in spoilers, please skip ahead to The Verdict.
+So if you don’t want spoilers, please skip ahead to The Verdict.

 The First Four Stages of Grief